ISISComputingGroup/ibex_developers_manual/doc/iocs/troubleshooting/IOC-And-Device-Trouble-Shooting.md

 ### `EPICS_CA_MAX_ARRAY_BYTES`

 The `EPICS_CA_MAX_ARRAY_BYTES` constant is used throughout ibex to specify the size of the largest waveform (which is usually produced by the dae).
-Large objects are need especially for (Live View)[/specific_iocs/dae/DAE-Live-View].
+Large objects are need especially for [Live View](/specific_iocs/dae/DAE-Live-View).
 Currently the largest know version of this is on POLREF who want to see their linear detector with a time of flight 2D view.
 This has the size of:

     5001 (time channels) * 640 * 8 ~ 20M